Flag

 Economy

-Japan is the world's fourth largest economy and the largest source of foreign direct investment in the United States, yet it has one of the lowest levels of inbound foreign direct investment relative to its GDP among OECD countries.
-The Japanese government is actively working to improve this situation through initiatives aimed at doubling inward FDI by 2030, despite challenges such as a traditional aversion to mergers and acquisitions and inflexible labor laws.
-The economy is characterized by a strong legal framework for investment, robust capital markets, and significant government efforts to attract foreign investment.
+Japan is the world's fourth largest economy and the largest source of foreign direct investment in the United States, yet it has the lowest inbound FDI stock as a share of GDP among OECD countries, standing at 8.3 percent as of the end of 2022.
+The Japanese government is actively working to improve this situation through initiatives aimed at doubling inward FDI to 100 trillion yen by 2030, despite facing challenges such as a traditional aversion to mergers and acquisitions and inflexible labor laws.

 Japan's investment climate is characterized by a supportive legal and regulatory framework, with strong protections for intellectual property rights and deep capital markets accessible to foreign investors.
-However, despite these advantages, Japan has one of the lowest levels of foreign direct investment (FDI) as a share of GDP among OECD countries, largely due to cultural aversions to mergers and acquisitions and challenges related to corporate governance and labor laws.
-The Japanese government is actively pursuing initiatives to improve the investment environment, aiming to double inward FDI to 100 trillion yen by 2030.
+However, challenges such as a traditional aversion to mergers and acquisitions, inflexible labor laws, and a complex corporate governance landscape hinder foreign direct investment, which remains low compared to other OECD countries.
+The Japanese government is actively pursuing initiatives to improve investment conditions, aiming to double inward foreign direct investment to 100 trillion yen by 2030.

 Floating Section Image